 LifeFlight Australia’s capability to deliver fixed and rotary-wing aeromedical services with a flawless safety record is underpinned by our own engineering department; one of the most capable and reputable operations in Australia.

 The team has delivered on several fronts in the past financial year, taking our level of aeromedical care to new heights.

-Each community helicopter flies approximately 1000 hours a year.
+The RACQ LifeFlight Rescue community helicopter fleet spends an average of more than 4,000 mission hours providing aeromedical care every year.
 For every hour our community helicopters fly, four hours of meticulous maintenance are undertaken at our Archerfield engineering base.

 Our airworthiness management solution

 We have the capability and experience to deliver an industry leading aircraft management solution that is underpinned by LifeFlight’s flawless safety record.
 Our fleet management and maintenance activities are one of the most advanced operations in Australia.

 LifeFlight has developed an approved Maintenance Management Plan which, in part, includes: